Large, fragmented, more and more complex, the landscape of MarTech solutions, is often criticized for its lack of readability.

-Through its 3 pillars: a constant in-depth analysis of the ecosystems, a web platform to source and compare the MarTech solutions and an annual event to bring it all together.The Digital Benchmark aims to assist decision-makers, marketers, and companies in their MarTech reflections.
+Through its 3 pillars: a constant in-depth analysis of the ecosystems, a web platform to source and compare the MarTech solutions and an annual event to bring it all together.The Digital Benchmark aims to assist decision-makers, marketers, and companies in their MarTech projects.

 We compare martech solutions’ functionalities, ensure they are are compatible with vendor specifications and ask brand users for their assessments.

 In addition to benchmarking, we look beyond tomorrow with subjects such as Artificial Intelligence, VR/AR and Blockchain.

 Business and pleasure!
 Relax and enjoy casual evenings, with a welcome coctail and a unique soirée in Berlin.